August 19th, 2015 | What Do Successful People Say.

-The annual 100km March of Death, de Dodentocht, went pretty well for me, and I recommend it sincerely to everyone – especially to those who are afraid of aging.
-There is plenty of elderly people who are keen on sports, especially the long-distance runs and marches, and who persistently deny growing old.
-It is such an optimistic view to watch an 86-year old, smiling lady who is walking a 100km distance with a grace of a butterfly, laughing and joking non-stop on the way.
+The annual 100km March of Death, de Dodentocht, went pretty well for me, and I recommend it sincerely to everyone – especially to those who are afraid of ageing.
+There is plenty of elderly people who are keen on sports, especially long-distance runs and marches, and who persistently deny growing old.
+It is such an optimistic view to watch an 86-year-old, smiling lady who is walking a 100km distance with a grace of a butterfly, laughing and joking non-stop on the way.

 (1) Do what you love,

 (3) Ignore the little men.

 I watched around 40-50 of those movies, and nobody mentioned luck.
 Also, nobody mentioned talent!
 This is surprising at first.
 What they were saying instead was: they will be rejecting you all the time, and you have to restlessly try again, and again and again.
 You should make success your duty and never stop working hard.